anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 The expander plug in a carbon steerer acts as both the headset preload anchor and internal support for the stem clamp.
 The plug should extend through the full clamping zone so the stem compresses the steerer against a supported internal surface.
 If the plug is too short, positioned too high, or does not overlap the stem clamp, the stem can squeeze an unsupported section of carbon steerer.
 This can ovalize or locally crush the tube, creating a stress concentration.
 Under braking, steering, sprinting, or impact loads, that damaged area can crack and may eventually fail.
 Major brands have issued recalls or service fixes around this type of failure mode, including Specialized’s Tarmac SL7 extended-expander recall and Canyon’s Speedmax CF V21 Aerostem steerer reinforcement recall.

 I replaced the original expander plug with a longer 55mm unit.
 The new plug extends past the full stem clamp zone and into the spacer stack.
-In general, a longer expander plug is beneficial when it properly fits the steerer, supports the full stem clamp, and does not interfere with routing or internal steerer geometry.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8721.jpg">
    <figcaption>55mm expander plug which extends past the stem clamping zone for the top and bottom pinch bolts.</figcaption>
 </figure>

 The area near the upper headset bearing is also highly loaded, but for a different reason.
-That region sees bending and bearing reaction loads as the fork transmits braking and road impacts into the head tube.
+That area sees bending and bearing reaction loads as the fork transmits braking and road impacts into the head tube.
 The expander plug does not usually need to extend into the head tube itself.
 The more important requirement is that it supports the stem clamp area and that the spacer stack remains within the fork or frame manufacturer’s limit.

 I cut the steerer tube approximately 1 to 2mm longer than ideal, so I added a 2mm spacer above the stem to allow proper headset compression.

 ## L-TWOO RX Groupset

 Overall, I am very happy with the L-TWOO RX groupset.
-Long-term reliability is still unknown, but so far the shifting has been as good as anything I have used.
-The rubber hoods feel high quality and have a grippy texture.
-I also like the Campagnolo-style thumb lever.
+Long-term reliability is still unknown, but so far the shifting has been as good as anything I have had experience with.
 The shifters are probably the best part of the groupset.
+The rubber hoods feel high quality, I like the Campagnolo-style thumb lever, and the levers also have pre-travel adjustment, which lets you fine-tune braking engagement.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/ltwoo_rx_new.png">
    <figcaption></figcaption>
 </figure>

-The main place the L-TWOO feels less refined is the lever action.
-There is a little free play before the shift mechanism engages.
+The main place the levers feels less refined is the shift action.
+There is some free play before the shifting mechanism engages.
 It is not mushy exactly, but there is some slop, and it is noticeable compared with higher-end groupsets.
-The thumb lever are nylon, and the shift paddle is some sort of plastic.
+Then thumb lever and shift paddle can also be improved.
+The thumb lever is nylon, and the shift paddle is some sort of plastic.
 None of this has affected function, but it is where the shifters could be improved.

-My version has forged carbon fiber brake levers, while the standard version uses aluminium levers.
-The levers also have pre-travel adjustment, which lets you fine-tune where the brakes start to engage.
+On my version, the brake lever is forged carbon fiber.
+The standard version has aluminium levers.

-The derailleurs are bit pedestrian.
-They are boring but functional.
-I replaced the high/low limit, adjustment, and pinch bolt screws with titanium becaused the original fasteners were low quality.
+The derailleurs are boring, pedestrian, but function.
+I replaced the high/low limit, adjustment, and pinch bolt screws with titanium becaused the original fasteners felt soft.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/R1212_rd.jpg">
-   <figcaption>Updated LTWOO RX rear derailleur.</figcaption>
+   <figcaption>Updated L-TWOO RX rear derailleur.</figcaption>
 </figure>

 Mechanically, installation was straightforward, with a few caveats.